Natalnet/ncovid-miae-forecast/README.md

 # ncovid-baseline-forecast
-Source-code for the baseline forecast container of ncovid system
+Source-code for the Multivariate Independent Auto-Encoder forecast container of ncovid system

 This code runs on Python 3.7